DAR Logo

 The meetings were held on the second Wednesday of each month in the homes of members.
 The annual dues were $2.00 for each member.

-In 1988, when the Francis Shaw Chapter in Anamosa, Iowa, disbanded, many of the members joined the Marion-Linn Chapter and are still active in the chapter today.
+When the Francis Shaw Chapter in Anamosa, Iowa, disbanded in 1988, many of the members joined the Marion Linn Chapter and are still active in the chapter today.

 Contact Webmaster